infolexa/bolt/README.md

 **There's nothing you can't extend**

 Those already familiar with Kohana 3 will know that any CMS or web application built on top of it will be very easy to extend and customize.
 Kohana 3's major feature is not only its ***HMVC architectural pattern*** but also its ***Cascading File System***.
-This clever and unique filesystem allows developers to extend or override anything, any app/module/plugin for Bolt is extensible and overridable, even Bolt's and Kohana 3's Core files.
+This clever and unique filesystem allows developers to extend or override anything, any extension for Bolt is extendable and overridable, even Bolt's and Kohana 3's Core files.
 Websites built with Bolt can be fully customized without hacking any core file.

 **What is Bolt then?**

 Kohana 3 is a lean and mean framework, it does nothing else but to provide developers with libraries and simple, non-restrictive patterns that make building web applications faster and easier than many other frameworks.
 Bolt is simply a module for Kohana 3.
-It mostly contains the user interfaces(GUI) and libraries to easily manage a website system.
+It mainly provides the user interfaces(GUI) and libraries, and some additional conventions to easily manage a website system.

 Bolt provides the user interface to manage many aspects of a website like the following: